Larry Walker: 1995−96 seasons

 In his Rockies debut and inaugural game of Coors Field on April 26 against the New York Mets, Walker doubled three times, including one that tied the score with two outs in the ninth resulting in an 11−9 extra innings win.
 On May 7, 1995, he hit his 100th career home run off Hideo Nomo of Los Angeles.

 Walker attained new career-highs with 36 home runs and 101 RBI, reaching both 30 home runs and 100 RBI for the first time in his career, in spite of missing 13 games of a season shortened by the strike that had begun the year before.
 His rate numbers were .306/.381/.607, and as the average club scored 5.4 runs per game, his OPS+ fell about 20 percent from the year before to 131.
 Walker ranked second in the NL in home runs (tied with Sammy Sosa), slugging, extra base hits (72), total bases (300), at bats per home run (13.7) and hits by pitch (14), third in OPS (.988), and seventh in runs scored (96) and RBI.
 He placed seventh in the NL MVP voting, his second time in the top ten.

 One of a quartet of Rockies players who became known as The Blake Street Bombers, Walker, Dante Bichette, Vinny Castilla and former Expos teammate Andrés Galarraga each contributed at least 30 home runs in 1995.
-The Rockies simultaneously won the first-ever National League wild card berth under the new postseason format and first playoff appearance in franchise history in just their third season of play.
-Walker collected three hits in 14 at bats in the National League Division Series (NLDS) versus the Atlanta Braves.
-He hit his first career postseason home run off Tom Glavine in the sixth inning of a 7−4 Game 2 loss.
+The Rockies simultaneously won the first-ever NL wild card berth under the new postseason format and first playoff appearance in franchise history in just their third season of play.
+Walker collected three hits in 14 at bats in the NL Division Series (NLDS) versus the Atlanta Braves.
+He hit his first career postseason home run off Tom Glavine in the sixth inning of a 7−4 game two loss.
 The Braves defeated the Rockies in four games.

 Walker primarily played center field in 1996 (54 out of 83 games) in a season cut short by injury.
 On May 21 against the Pittsburgh Pirates, he doubled, tripled, and hit a pair of two-run home runs to drive in a career-best six runs in a 12–10 win.
 He set a club record with 13 total bases in a game.
 The next day, also against the Pirates, he set an MLB record with six consecutive extra base hits.
 On May 26, he won his first MLB Player of the Week Award.
 He missed more than two months of the 1996 season due to a fractured clavicle that occurred in a collision with an outfield fence.
 He hit .393 at Coors Field and .142 on the road.